-This course will provide you with an alternative to a traditional law practice as a Mediation practice can be a stand alone profession or it could be an additional source of income along with your law practice.
-While this course is not a portion of the Texas State Bar, the legal study in the course is certainly thoughts that may be considered on the essay portion of the bar exam.
+This course will provide you with an alternative to a traditional law practice.
+A Mediation practice can be a stand alone profession or it could be an additional source of income along with your law practice.

+While this course is not a portion of the Texas State Bar, the legal study in the course will certainly provoke a thought process that may be useful on the essay portion of the bar exam.

-At the end of this course, if successful you will receive the 40 hour certificate required by the Texas Supreme Court to mediate cases in Texas.
+At the end of this course, if successful you will receive the 40-hour certificate required by the Texas Supreme Court to mediate cases in Texas.
 Your dedication to this course is essential not only to your success in this course but also to your success in any mediation practice.
 It is my expectation that you will stay focused and remain engaged during our time together this semester.